-This question has fascinated me since I had a recent epiphany on this very topic.
+This question has fascinated me ever since a recent epiphany I had on this very topic.
 I realised suddenly that so many years of struggle and pain I had endured were because I had been living an inauthentic life.
 It was Katherine Woodward Thomas who came up with these words during one of her coaching calls and they were a true ‘ah-ha!’ moment for me.
-It’s not that I hadn’t known this before, that I had been living in a way that was inauthentic to my heart’s desires, but more that I could finally name it and see clearly in how many ways I had been inauthentic to my heart and soul throughout the course of my life.
+It was cathartic to finally find the words to name the reason for all my struggles and to see clearly in how many ways I had been inauthentic to my heart throughout the course of my life.

 I ignored the whisperings of my heart, telling me…

 You love writing, you love languages, you love creative expression, you love people, community and connection, you love stories, you love dancing.
 Because the messages I received allowed no room for these whispers.
 They simply didn’t fit in my world of parental expectations.
 I was fortunate that I did not ignore every whispering I received from my heart.
 I’m blessed with quite a stubborn, rebellious and adventurous spirit that urged me to spend 12 months in rural Paraguay (South America) as a cultural exchange student, which was a life-altering and heart-opening experience, and to take 12 months off university after my second year to backpack and work my way around Europe.
 I learned the art of living off the lowest wages, of doing any job that came up to cover the next train ticket, of feeling at home in all kinds of squalid accommodation, befriending people from all walks of life and all different countries and lifestyles.